TimHanewich/Power-Platform-Assets/Demos/DOC-Parole-Check-In/readme.md

 ## Power BI Report
 You can download the Power BI report (seen above) from [here](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/1/parole-dashboard.pbix).
 This contains both the data and the report.

+## Steps to deploy
+1. In a new environment, create a portal.
+We need to create a portal first because this solution has portal-related dependencies.
+If those are not installed in the environment prior to import, import will fail.
+2. Import the solution (download from above).
+3. Using the **XrmToolbox Portal Records Mover**, import the portal content (found above).
+4. Delete the original portal you had made.
+Create a new portal.
+Opt to create a portal from an existing record(s) and choose the portal record that was imported.
+5. Deploy the Power BI Dashboard (found above) to Power BI online.
+Open the *Parole Management* Model-Driven app.
+In this app you'll find a custom page.
+Update the Power BI tile URL to the URL of the Power BI report you've deployed.
+6. Create demo data: portal contact "John Connors" (use [portrait](./assets/portrait.jpg) and [profile](./assets/profile.jpg) pictures), etc.